MLEnthusiast/SFGAN/README.md

 2. Run the file_reader.m to convert the images into a .mat file.
 This will be used as input for training the network.
 3. Run sfgan_train_eval.py to train the network.

+## Requirements
+1. Tensorflow 1.5
+2. Python 3.5

 N.B.
 Python 3 is recommended for running this code as the batching gives errornoues results with lower versions of Python.
+Haven't tried with other versions of Tensorflow.

 A commented version of the code will be updated soon.